Ignorantia legis neminem excusat. That’s Latin for ‘ignorance of the law excuses no one.’

 Some employers fail to follow this, arguing that once helpers are sick, employers cannot take over vacated tasks and responsibilities.

-8. They do not pay helpers the minimum allowable wage.
+8. They do not pay helpers with the minimum allowable wage.

-Employers and domestic workers may have signed the employment contract which appears in proper order.
-However, some employers attempt to make prior arrangement that they’ll pay their helpers less than what’s defined by law.
-While it’s up to the helpers to accept such terms, agreeing on some form of compromise, they allow employers to cheat on them, and make an opening for possible violations during their term of employment.
+Employers and domestic workers may have signed the employment contract, which appears in proper order.
+However, some employers attempt to make prior arrangements that they’ll pay their helpers less than what’s defined by law.
+While it’s up to the helpers to accept such terms, doing so allows employers to cheat on them.
+The practice could open opportunities for additional violations during their term of employment.

 9. They require helpers to do non-domestic duties.

 The law requires helpers to perform domestic work only, hence their name.
-But many employers ignore the rule and ask their helpers — who cannot say no — to tasks such as performing body massage, cleaning the car or acting as couriers of goods for an employer’s business.
-This might be on a case to case basis and helpers who understand employer situation don’t mind out of their kindness and goodwill.
+But some employers ignore the rule and ask their helpers — who hesitate to say no — to non-domestic tasks.
+For those unaware, they include performing body massage, cleaning the car, or acting as couriers of goods for an employer’s business.
+This arrangement might be on a case to case basis, and helpers who understand employer situations don’t mind out of their kindness and goodwill.
 But should they think of refusing the task, helpers feel they might anger their employers.

 Part of the problem is the ambiguity of the laws the government drafted for employers to comply.
 For example, under the Standard Employment Contract, helpers are required to work and reside in the employer’s home address.
-But it’s unclear if helpers deserve their own room, and if so, how decent are they.
+But it’s unclear if helpers deserve their room, and if so, how decent are they.
 A survey conducted showed that 3 of 5 helpers are not provided adequate accommodation.
-Many of foreign domestic workers sleep on sofa, in the kitchen or even inside the bathroom.
-Others may have rooms but such accommodation lack privacy — they need to sleep beside their wards — or double as storage room, office space or laundry room.
+Many foreign domestic workers sleep on the sofa, in the kitchen, or even inside the bathroom.
+Others may have rooms, but such accommodation lack privacy — they need to sleep beside their wards — or double as a storage room, office space, or laundry room.

-So while employers violate the law and deny their helpers basic rights during their employment in Hong Kong, the government also failed in some aspects, notably in defining clear instructions for sponsors to comply with.
-Perhaps the government assumes that employers are of sound mind and think rationally so it provides them enough freedom, sadly to the detriment of many domestic workers.
+As employers violate the law and deny their helpers’ fundamental rights during their employment in Hong Kong, the government also has its share of blame.
+Ambiguous provisions of the law, such as working hours and end-of-contract term, leave holes for abuse.
+The government assumes that employers are of sound mind and reason, so it provides them enough freedom, sadly to the detriment of many domestic workers.

-In the end, as domestic helpers live with employers during their employment, there must be trust and bosses should look treat them fairly, maybe not to the level as family members, but as human beings who also deserve respect and feel proud and dignified of their jobs.
+In the end, as domestic helpers live with employers during their employment, there must be trust, and bosses should treat them fairly.
+Maybe not to the level as family members, but as human beings who also deserve respect and feel proud and dignified of their jobs.